spyrosoft/lambda-lang/README.md

 For every single implementation decision, have a list of all of the possible techniques for solving the problem.
 For each technique:

-* List all of the pros and cons next to it
+* List all of the pros and cons
 * Have a voting system where users vote for which techniques they want implemented
     * Show the total of the vote weights
     * Sort the techniques from most to least vote weight